LoftedAero/Tracker_Releases/README.md

 # Tracker_Releases
-Release executables and other related files for the Smart Sequencer configuration app.
+Release executables and other related files for the Smart Tracker configuration app.